yu000hong/spring-redis-mock/README.md

 The purpose of this project is:

-> Make your RedisTemplate-based unit test faster and more controllable.
+> Make your RedisTemplate-based unit tests faster and more controllable.

 **redis-mock-java**